Best of the San Juan Islands

 The Edenwild Boutique Hotel across the way is one of the finest small inns in the Northwest, and both the big grocery store, Lopez Village Market, and the natural foods store, Blossom Grocery, reflect the avidly agrarian ethos on the island.

-– Written by Eric Lucas.
+– Written by Eric Lucas, last updated in October 2022.

 – Top photo is by adonis abril/AdobeStock.